Proparco

 Seed Round in 2022

 Paps is a transport and logistics company based in Dakar, Senegal, founded in 2016.
-It provides innovative distribution and delivery solutions tailored for companies and merchants.
-The company's e-commerce platform facilitates real-time scheduling and tracking of deliveries, enhancing the logistics process.
-Paps specializes in the distribution of documents and parcels, secure storage of goods, and insured delivery options, including last-mile and relay point services.
-Additionally, it offers professional services such as cash-on-delivery management, courier provision, returns management, and periodic reporting.
-The company’s on-demand logistics application features live tracking, an intelligent address system, and automatic dispatch, ensuring clients benefit from timely shipment movements.
+It provides innovative distribution and delivery solutions for businesses and merchants through its e-commerce platform, which allows real-time scheduling and tracking of deliveries.
+Paps specializes in the transportation of documents and parcels, secure storage, and the insured delivery of packages either to relay points or through last-mile services.
+The company’s logistics application features live tracking, an intelligent address system, and automatic dispatch, ensuring a fully digitalized postal logistics service that facilitates timely movement of shipments.
+Additionally, Paps offers professional services, including cash on delivery management, courier provision, return management, collection, and periodic reporting, catering to a wide range of logistical needs.

 Nuru